roxcarpio/cka-exercises/docs/c.application_lifecycle_management.md

     </p>
     </details>

-1. Mount the previous configmap in a nginx pod on /mnt/space-game.
+1. Mount the previous configmap in a nginx pod under `/mnt/space-game`.
 Check the files inside the pod.

     <details><summary>show</summary>
     <p>